Akash Ambani's Engagement: Aishwarya Rai Bachchan, Rani Mukerji, Ranbir-Alia & Others Spotted [PICS]

 Aishwarya With Her Family

-Looking all stunning in Manish Malhotra's saree, Aishwarya Rai Bachchan attended the engagement of Akash Ambani along with her daughter Aaradhya and hubby Abhishek Bachchan.
+Looking all stunning in a Manish Malhotra saree, Aishwarya Rai Bachchan attended the engagement of Akash Ambani along with her daughter Aaradhya and hubby Abhishek Bachchan.

 Shweta & Navya Naveli

 Shweta Bachchan and her daughter Navya Naveli Nanda up the glamour quotient of the party.
-The duo was seen in Abu Jani Sandeep Khosla's saree.
+The duo was seen in Abu Jani-Sandeep Khosla sarees.

 Aamir Khan & Kiran Rao

-Aamir Khan, who's busy with the shoot of Thugs Of Hindostan, also attended the Ambani's bash along with his dear wife, Kiran Rao, who looked resplendent in golden saree.
+Aamir Khan, who's busy with the shoot of Thugs Of Hindostan, also attended the Ambani's bash along with his dear wife, Kiran Rao, who looked resplendent in a golden saree.

 Rani Mukerji